Back to talks

 What the session covered and why it mattered.

-A lighter detail template for conference presentations that do not yet have public slides or long-form notes.
+A compact detail template for conference presentations without public long-form notes.

 The presentation examined whether more granular iron-deficiency definitions improve prognostic separation in congestive heart failure.
 The emphasis was on making risk prediction clinically legible rather than treating biomarker thresholds as fixed and context-free.